This guide enables Claude Code to write code for the Mixtrain ML platform, including models, workflows, evaluations, and datasets.

 mixtrain model create "*.py" --name my-model # Glob pattern

-mixtrain model run NAME -i input.json --detach # Start and exit
+mixtrain model run NAME -i input.json --detach # All inputs as one JSON blob; start and exit

 mixtrain model run NAME -i '{"prompt": "test"}' --gpu A100 --timeout 3600 # With sandbox